Inrodaction

 Structural Testing Strategy

 A structural testing strategy focuses on the internal workings of the software.
 It looks at how the system is built rather than how it appears to users.
 This strategy is tied to the codebase, and it is usually applied in early stages and continuously during the development phase.
+Unit testing, code-level integration testing, and white box testing are examples of a structural testing strategy.
+These test types validate logic paths, data handling, error conditions, and interactions between internal components.

 Behavioral Testing Strategy